Mariángel Ruiz

-Mariángel Ruiz Torrealba (born 7 January 1980) is a Venezuelan actress, tv host, singer, fashion model and beauty pageant titleholder.
+Mariángel Ruiz Torrealba (born 7 January 1980) is a Venezuelan model and beauty pageant titleholder.
 Winning Miss Venezuela 2002 as Miss Aragua, she then placed 1st runner-up at Miss Universe 2003.

 Pageant career

 Miss Venezuela 2002

 Ruiz tried twice for the Miss Venezuela title, the first time in 1998 when she did not place in the top 120 candidates.
 In 2002, she won the preliminary casting in Maracay, becoming Miss Aragua 2002.
 Ruiz won the pageant, which for the first time was judged entirely by former Miss Venezuela titleholders.

 Miss Universe 2003

 One 9 May 2003, the Miss Venezuela Organization announced that Ruiz would not compete at Miss Universe.
 This was due to strict foreign exchange controls imposed by then-Venezuelan President Hugo Chavez to prevent capital flight, which made the organization unable to send Ruiz to Panama.
 However, Venezuelan businessman Gustavo Cisneros provided funding for Ruiz to compete in Panama.
 Mireya Moscoso, then-President of Panama, had urged Cisneros to ensure that a Venezuelan candidate would compete at Miss Universe.